suddu21/Java-Algorithms/README.md

 # Java-Algorithms
-Assortment of various algorithms written in Java
+Assortment of various algorithms written for practice in Java